otagobioinformaticsspringschool/2022-obss-day4/_episodes/01-metabarcoding-basics.md

 ## Sequence files: fastq and fasta

 The first files are fastq and fasta files.
-We will process these in the next section so we will have a look at these file types then.
+You have seen many examples of this file type already this week.

 <br>

 ## Sample Metadata

-In Qiime the sample metadata is a simple tab-delimited file with information for each sample:
+The sample metadata will have different formats, depending on the programs used, but usually is a simple tab-delimited file with information for each sample:

 !["sample metadata (flat view)"](../fig/metadata_flat_view.png)